 Most people are aware that a formal presentation requires research and rehearsal, but keep in mind that preparation can ensure your success in all speaking situations.
 If you have been asked to moderate a panel, be aware that there is more to this than simply firing off a few questions and hoping your panelists will respond with scintillating conversation.
-Corporate speechwriter Ian Griffin and I had a conversation about the challenges of moderating a panel.
-These are some of his tips he shared.
+My friend and retired corporate speechwriter Ian Griffin and I had a conversation about the challenges of moderating a panel.
+Enjoy some of the advice that came from our conversation.
 We hope they will help you prepare when you find yourself with the awesome responsibility.

 10 Tips on Moderating a Panel Discussion